The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 BT are the UK's largest telecommunications provider, serving multinational enterprises across diverse sectors, with their longstanding experience in telecommunications having directly translated into their SD-WAN offerings.

 Their global network spans more than 180 countries through their proprietary infrastructure and local partnerships, with particularly strong coverage in EMEA and Asia-Pacific regions.
-BT's network assets include significant submarine cable investments, multiple global data centres and over 5,400 points of presence worldwide - therefore BT makes an ideal service provider for enterprises with globally dispersed operations.
+BT's network assets include significant submarine cable investments, multiple global data centres, and a Global Fabric NaaS platform with PoPs embedded in hyperscaler cloud data centres globally - making BT an ideal service provider for enterprises with globally dispersed operations.

 Their service commitments are underpinned by high-standard SLAs (99.95% global WAN uptime), MPLS-based underlay networks with regional latency guarantees and 24/7 'follow-the-sun' NOC support delivered through ITIL-based service management processes.

-We'd argue that BT's extensive experience with multinational enterprise deployments and telecommunications is a key differentiator, whilst we'd also recommend BT for their understanding of global regulatory environments and specialised expertise serving highly-regulated industries with strict compliance requirements.
+BT's extensive experience with multinational enterprise deployments and telecommunications is a key differentiator, whilst their understanding of global regulatory environments and specialised expertise serving highly-regulated industries with strict compliance requirements makes them a particularly strong choice for EMEA-focused operations.

 Pros and Cons